Blog | Cambodia calling

 ‘We’re doing this in the spirit of Scouting.
 We want to go out there and make a positive change,’ another leader, Murray, chips in.
 He is one of the regular SMESU leaders who volunteered for this trip, and is one of the seven leaders under 25 in the team.

 ‘We had a really young leadership team for this expedition,’ Murray explains.
 Almost all the leaders were former SMESU Explorers, and took part in previous international expeditions – including Murray himself.
 ‘It’s nice to see it from both sides, as a wide-eyed 15-year-old and now as a leader,’ he says.
 ‘Personally, it’s helped me to develop as an effective leader.
 I can honestly say that I wouldn't have the confidence I do today if it wasn’t for my role in Scouting.’

 Almost two years of planning came together to give the young people the trip of a lifetime, as they swapped a month of soggy Scottish summer for sub-tropical Cambodia.
 ‘What we’re doing taking these young people to developing countries is opening their eyes, and challenging some of their perceptions,’ Barry says.

-Murray agrees: ‘For some Explorers, you see them coming on leaps and bounds.
+Murray agrees: ‘You see Explorers coming on leaps and bounds.
 Lots of them came back with a different sense of the world.
 They realise how privileged they are and want to continue to make a difference.’
-It is these kind of experiences that can really shape a young life – and it is Scouting that is providing these amazing opportunities.
+It is these kinds of experiences that can really shape a young life – and it is Scouting that is providing these amazing opportunities.